roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© Actually, she was looking forward to this.
+Actually, she was looking forward to this.
 She always enjoyed her dates with Ty and fully expected another fun day.
 Sure, he'd fuck her a lot — he only got her one night a week, so she could hardly blame him for making the most of his time.
 Chad was the same way.
 Plus, Ty's huge cock generally serviced her quite well and was a pleasure to suck, ride or whatever.

  When she was ready, she finished packing a few essentials in her overnight bag and they were on their way.
 Ty drove a large SUV, which provided plenty of comfort for a 2-hour drive.
 They stopped on the way out of town at a fast-food drive-thru and picked up a couple of burgers.
 Even greasy fast food tasted good to Cori, who had worked up quite an appetite.